slowernews/hamster-system/README.md

 ## Hamster budget
 ### Organize your money

-*Mantra: 'You don't need a personal budget'.*
+*'You don't need a personal budget'.*

 Does it worth to spend cognitive bandwidth to know that last month you spent €312,23 on groceries?
 I already know that I spend around €300 every month.
 What I crave is to feel in control of my life.